github/update-project-action/README.md

 ### V1 vs V2

 In June 2022, [GitHub announced a breaking change to the Projects API](https://github.blog/changelog/2022-06-23-the-new-github-issues-june-23rd-update/).
-As such, the `@v1` tag of this action will cease working on October 1st, 2022.
+As such, the `@v1` tag of this action will ceased working on October 1st, 2022.
 You can upgrade to the `@v2` tag (by updating the reference in your Workflow file) at any time.